-Each year since 2009, the International Pacific Halibut Commission (IPHC) has deployed water column profilers at more than 1,200 fishery-independent setline survey stations coastwide from northern California to the Gulf of Alaska and into the Bering Sea and Aleutian Islands.
-An estimated 11,876 successful water column observations have been collected through 2018.
+Each year since 2009, the International Pacific Halibut Commission (IPHC) has deployed water column profilers at more than 1,200 Fishery-Independent Setline Survey stations coastwide from northern California to the Gulf of Alaska and into the Bering Sea and Aleutian Islands.

-IPHC scientists recognized in the late 1990s that monitoring environmental conditions coincident with catch might eventually contribute clarity to the stock assessment and aid in the evaluation of harvest strategies.
+IPHC scientists recognized in the late 1990s that monitoring environmental conditions coincident with catch efforts would provide important inputs into stock assessment and assist with the evaluation of harvest strategies.
 This step seemed particularly important given that the effects of climate change were already being documented around the globe (IPCC 1995), and baseline environmental data for North American continental shelf bottom habitats were extremely limited.

 In 2000, a water-column profiler (model SBE19), manufactured by Sea-Bird Electronics (now Sea-bird Scientific) in Bellevue, WA, U.S.A., was purchased for deployment on the FISS.
 The goal was to test the unit, but also to test its use on the deployment platform (a chartered longline fishing vessel) to ascertain whether deployment could be accomplished with minimal disruption to the other operations.
 During the first year, successful profiles were made at 120 out of a possible 130 stations and the pilot test was considered a success.
 For the next several years, the profiler was successfully deployed on board a variety of FISS vessels and in different areas.